Krptyk/SyscallDump/README.md

-# Syscall Dumper
+# Syscall and Function Address Dumper

-This project provides a utility to extract syscall numbers from `ntdll.dll` on Windows systems.
-It parses the PE headers and export directory of `ntdll.dll` to identify and extract syscall numbers for functions starting with "Nt".
+This project provides a utility to extract syscall numbers from `ntdll.dll` and function addresses from `kernel32.dll` on Windows systems.
+It parses the PE headers and export directory to identify and extract syscall numbers for functions starting with "Nt" in `ntdll.dll` and retrieves function addresses for all exported functions in `kernel32.dll`.

 ## Features

-- Opens and maps `ntdll.dll` into memory
+- Opens and maps `ntdll.dll` or `kernel32.dll` into memory
 - Parses the DOS and PE headers
 - Locates the export directory
-- Identifies functions starting with "Nt"
+- Identifies functions starting with "Nt" or "Zw" in `ntdll.dll`
-- Extracts and prints syscall numbers for the identified functions
+- Extracts and prints syscall numbers for the identified functions in `ntdll.dll`
+- Retrieves and prints function addresses for all exported functions in `kernel32.dll`

 ## Requirements